Ghost in the Shell (1995 film): Home media

 In Japan, the film was released on VHS on 26 April 1996.
-The DVD version was released on 25 February 2004 as a Special Edition release, in which the film was fully restored and digitally remastered from the original film elements in both original fullscreen form and in letterboxed widescreen form, and the audio was digitally remixed in English & Japanese.
+The DVD version was released on 25 February 2004 as a "Special Edition" release, in which the film was fully restored and digitally remastered from the original film elements in both original fullscreen form and in letterboxed widescreen form, and with the audio being digitally remixed in English and Japanese.
 Ghost in the Shell was released on Blu-ray on 24 August 2007.

-In the United States, the film was released on VHS on 18 June 1996, through Manga Entertainment, and on DVD on 31 March 1998, by PolyGram Video.
+In the United States, the film was released on VHS on 18 June 1996 through Manga Entertainment, and on DVD on 31 March 1998 by PolyGram Video.
 Like the much later Japanese "Special Edition", the DVD is a fully restored and digitally remastered cut with multiple language tracks, but unlike the Japanese release, it includes a 30-minute documentary on the making of the film.
-Another special edition DVD was released in the United States by Manga Entertainment on January 11, 2005.
+Another special edition DVD was released in the United States by Manga Entertainment on 11 January 2005.